Please Join Us on Sunday mornings at our new location!

 Visit our website for more information: http://www.uuvisalia.org

-A potluck lunch follows the service at noon.
+A potluck lunch follows the meeting at noon.
 We call this our "Langar."
 The Unitarian Universalist living tradition draws from many sources.At UU Visalia, our weekly communal meal is based on the Sikh spiritual practice of the Langar.
 The Langar or free community kitchen is a hallmark of the Sikh faith.
-It was established by the first Guru of Sikhism, Guru Nanak Dev Ji, around the year of1481.
-It is designed to uphold the principle of equality between all people of the world regardless of religion, caste, colour, creed, age, gender, or social status; to eliminate the extreme poverty in the world, and to bring about the birth of "caring communities".
+It was established by the first Guru of Sikhism, Guru Nanak Dev Ji, around the year 1481.
+It is designed to uphold the principle of equality between all people of the world regardless of religion, caste, colour, creed, age, gender, or social status; to eliminate the extreme poverty in the world, and to bring about the birth of "caring communities."
 In addition to the ideals of equality, the tradition of Langar expresses the ethics of sharing, community, inclusiveness, and oneness of all humankind. "..the Light of God is in all hearts."
 (Guru GranthSahib, 282).
 So come with or without a dish to share, and enjoy a lunch following our worship service!